pharo-ide/Commander/Commander-Core.package/CmdToolContext.class/README.md

 I am a root of application context hierarchy.
 I am bound to concrete tool (widget. element) of application.
 My subclasses provide specific information about tool/application state.
-They are used to declare command activators.
-Every activator is declared for concrete context class.
+They are used to declare command activation strategies.
+Every activation is created for concrete context class.

+@TODO:
 Instances of my subclasses are used for command lookup.
-Each activator checks that given context instance is activation of declared context class:
+Each activation strategy checks that given context instance is activation of declared context class:
 	aToolContext isActivationOf: toolContextClass
 By default I am activation of any of my superclasses.
-If command activator is defined for most base context class like me (CmdToolContext) then such command will be available for any kind of command tools: any shotcuts lookup, any menu, etc..
+If command activation is defined for most base context class like me (CmdToolContext) then such command will be available for any kind of command tools: any shotcuts lookup, any menu, etc..
 Subclasses can override this method to extend set of commands which should be available for them but which declared for other context classes.

 I also responsible for command activation: